It’s been over twenty years since my husband Isamu died.

 You can think of this as confirmation-bias.

-Media translations of these studies and evidence-based practices can often confuse our collective understanding of the “good” and the “bad”—particularly when it comes to diet and lifestyle modification—creating mass confusion.
+Media translations of these studies and evidence-based practices can often confuse our collective understanding of the “good” and the “bad”—particularly when it comes to diet and lifestyle modifications—creating mass confusion.

 The interpretation of studies is subject to several factors: